We can create a food system that is better for nature, and climate.

 What is the Big Food Redesign Challenge?

-In 2023, the Ellen MacArthur Foundation, in partnership with the Sustainable Food Trust, launched the Big Food Redesign Challenge to catalyse and inspire the food industry to build a better food system that regenerates nature, based on the principles of a circular economy.
+In 2023, the Ellen MacArthur Foundation, in partnership with the Sustainable Food Trust, launched the Big Food Redesign Challenge to catalyse and inspire the food industry to build a better food system based on the principles of a circular economy.

 Explore the stories of participants who have developed these products